devnexus/devnexus-site/_speakers/mauricio-salaboy-salatino.md

 ---
 id: f44f5308-1287-4e6c-8f48-6ed26ea9f9d3
 firstName: Mauricio
-lastName: '"Salaboy" Salatino'
+lastName: Salatino "Salaboy"
-fullName: Mauricio "Salaboy" Salatino
+fullName: Mauricio Salatino "Salaboy"
 bio: Mauricio works as Open Source Software Engineer at @Diagrid, contributing to and driving initiatives for the Dapr OSS project.
 Mauricio also serves as a Steering Committee member for the Knative Project, and he is also Co-Leading the Knative